Rishang/install-release/README.md

 ![demo](.github/images/demo.png)

-Checking for gron is installed using installed-release:
+Checking for gron is installed using `installed-release`:

 ```
 ❯ which gron